Columba (constellation)

 Columba is a faint constellation designated in the late sixteenth century, remaining in official use, with its rigid limits set in the 20th century.
 Its name is Latin for dove.
 It takes up 1.31% of the southern celestial hemisphere and is just south of Canis Major and Lepus.

 History

+The constellation Columba showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The constellation Columba as it can be seen by the naked eye.